 For either plan, credits must be distributed as follows: at least 20 credits must be taken in the major (CE courses).
 There must be two courses numbered 7000-8999, and a cluster of courses that will constitute a core, to be selected from one of the following areas: environmental engineering, geotechnical engineering, structures, transportation, construction management.

-For specific departmental requirements, students should consult the current issue of the Civil and Environmental Engineering Graduate Student Handbook.
+For specific departmental requirements, students should consult the current issue of the Graduate Handbook (CEE Graduate Handbook).